deco3500/newsbias/README.md

 Users will be able to see how to submit article, how to become a volunteer and view sample results page.
 No actual volunteer fact checkers will be developed for this prototype.

 ##### 5.1.4.3 Approach
 We plan to use a mobile-first approach in designing and developing this web app using responsive technologies like the [W3 CSS grid layout](http://www.w3schools.com/w3css/).
 Code will be managed using GitHub and tasks/workflow will be managed using the Zenhub approach.
+A web app was chosen so the product is device neutral.